SeanColombo.com

 This is something I’ve thought about for a long time and I think I’ve finally come up with a succinct answer: as soon as possible with the minimum set of features that still lets the project accomplish its core goals.

-Before we get into this full-steam, there are obviously exceptions such as big title video games where the consumer expectation is to be delivered a single piece of completed software that never needs an update.
+Before we get into this full-steam, sildenafil there are obviously exceptions such as big title video games where the consumer expectation is to be delivered a single piece of completed software that never needs an update.
 This post is aimed primarily at web-apps but will also apply to most other applications (including indie video games).

 Who cares?

-This may seem like a very minor issue or a personal preference, but I really don’t think it is.
+This may seem like a very minor issue or a personal preference, web but I really don’t think it is.
 As a developer or as someone who knows developers, you probably realize that the vast majority of software never gets finished.
 Furthermore, too much of it is poorly written.
 When you choose to release a product and how you get there are both major factors in addressing these concerns.

 My recommendations